Retire by stateFigures verified May 31, 2026

 How hot does it really get in the desert?

-Low-desert summers are extreme enough to be a public-health risk, with hundreds of heat-related deaths and thousands of emergency-room visits in recent years across the Phoenix area.
-Many residents shift outdoor activity to early morning and rely on cooling centers and air conditioning.
+Low-desert summers are extreme enough to be a public-health risk.
+The Phoenix area has seen hundreds of heat-related deaths and thousands of emergency-room visits in recent years.
+Many people move their outdoor time to early morning and lean on cooling centers and air conditioning.

 Arizona Governor's Office of Resiliency